wobin1/twitterblog/README.md

 # twitterblog
-a blog that look like twitter
+a blog that look like twitter built with python django